United Church of Canada

-The United Church of Canada (UCC; Église unie du Canada, abbreviated EUC) is a mainline Protestant denomination that is the largest Protestant Christian denomination in Canada and the second largest Canadian Christian denomination after the Catholic Church in Canada.

-The United Church was founded in 1925 as a merger of four Protestant denominations with a total combined membership of about 600,000 members: the Methodist Church (Canada), the Congregational Union of Ontario and Quebec, two-thirds of the congregations of the Presbyterian Church in Canada, and the Association of Local Union Churches, a movement predominantly of the three provinces of the Canadian Prairies.
-The Canadian Conference of the Evangelical United Brethren Church joined the United Church of Canada on January 1, 1968.
+The United Church of Canada (UCCan; Église unie du Canada, abbreviated EUC) is the largest Protestant church in Canada.
+The history of the United Church of Canada began in 1925 with the merger of four Protestant denominations: the Methodist Church (Canada), the Congregational Union of Canada, two-thirds of the congregations of the Presbyterian Church in Canada, and the Association of Local Union Churches located in the Canadian Prairies.